 As individuals become more and more tech-savvy, new avenues are opening up for companies and organizations in the realm of digital marketing.
 While there are certain formulas that work for traditional media, digital marketing is a whole other ballgame.
 It requires a well-rounded approach to marketing and advertising as a whole, an immediate response time, engagement with the viewer, responsive maintenance and management, and technology prowess.
 As consumers grow more accustomed to immediacy from brands, it is imperative that companies start trying to capitalize on this new marketing opportunity.
 This article is about how Mediaura helped LJS leap into the realm of QSR Social Media Marketing.

-Partnering with an agency or digital partner who not only has the technological “know-how” but also the experience and a successful track-record is crucial.
+Partnering with an agency or digital partner who not only has the technological “know-how” but also the experience and a successful track record is crucial.
 When developed and executed correctly, a digital marketing campaign has an audience reach that has never been seen before.
 Before digital marketing, specifically social media marketing, emerged – reaching a global audience would have been costly for some companies and absolutely unthinkable for most.
-However, with the emergence of social media, brands and consumers can interact with one another in ways that would previously been unthinkable.
+However, with the emergence of social media, brands and consumers can interact with one another in ways that would previously be unthinkable.

-Mediaura is proud of our multiple partnerships with companies who have selected us as their digital marketing partner, and we use every tool at our disposal to ensure the success of their campaigns and marketing strategies.
+Mediaura is proud of our multiple partnerships with companies that have selected us as their digital marketing partner, and we use every tool at our disposal to ensure the success of their campaigns and marketing strategies.
 This includes having dedicated team members who are experts in social media – more specifically, social media marketing campaigns.

 Did you know that there are over 900 million active users on Facebook today?
 That means it is likely to pass the 1 Billion benchmark before the end of the year.
 Comparatively speaking, the next largest social media enterprise is Twitter, boasting over 500 million active accounts.

 Let’s put this in a more illustrative way.
 If Facebook were a country, it would be the third most populous region in the world.
-Currently it’s roughly 300 million individuals less than India and some 400 million people fewer than China.
+Currently, it’s roughly 300 million individuals less than India and some 400 million people fewer than China.
 More importantly for American companies, Facebook currently has three times the population of the United States of America alone.

 Those are a lot of potential consumers and clients!